 CAS is able to provide attributes from the LDAP database.
 For instance, the CAS server is configured so as to retrieve user LDAP relevant attributes of the user access rights (authorization): “profiles” and “status” attributes.

 See also “CAS and attributes”: https://wiki.jasig.org/display/CASUM/Attributes

-A sequence diagram, showing how CAS Authentication works, is explained in section “5.1.3.2.1 EI_MIS_AUTHENTICATION_AUTHORIZATION<CAS_CLIENT>”, page 35.
+A sequence diagram, showing how CAS Authentication works, is explained in section “5.1.3.2.1 EI_MIS_AUTHENTICATION_AUTHORIZATION<CAS_CLIENT>”, page 36.

-CAS relies on a ticket granting system.
-The user is identified in a CAS web page, and gets a ticket granting the user a session in every web application connected to the CAS system.

-The standard use case is:

-Let’s say we have a CAS server configured and an application with a CAS client.